Norditropin: Safety & Side Effects

 Side Effects of Norditropin in Adults

 Human growth hormone injections like Norditropin are the preferred treatment for growth hormone deficiency.
-However liquid growth hormone does have some common and less than common side effects.
+However, liquid growth hormone does have some common and less-than-common side effects.

 • Injection site reactions and rashes